Glide Symmetry Protected Higher-Order Topological Insulators from Semimetals with butterfly-like Nodal Lines: Abstract

 \section{Abstract}

-Most topological insulators (TIs) discovered today in spinful systems can be transformed to topological semimetals (TSMs) with vanishing bulk gap via reduction of the spin-orbit coupling (SOC), which manifests the intrinsic links between the gapped TI phases and the gapless TSMs.
-Recently, we have proposed a novel family of TSMs in time-reversal invariant {\it spinless} systems, which host butterfly-like nodal-lines (NLs) consisting of a pair of identical concentric intersecting coplanar ellipses (CICE), protected by spatial symmetries, including a pair of glide symmetries.
-In addition, we have developed a minimal tight-binding model exhibiting CICE in space group (SG) $Pbam$ (No. 55), one of the nine identified feasible SGs.
-Here, we generalize the model by including the effect of SOC, and demonstrate that, with substantial SOC, the system undergoes a transition from the CICE TSM to a $\mathbb{Z}_{4}$ = 2 topological crystalline insulator (TCI).
-This TCI supports in turn a double-hourglass fermion on the (001) surface protected by two glide mirror symmetries, which originates from the intertwined drumhead surface states (DSSs) of the CICE NLs.
-Hence, the origin of the glide-symmetry-protected TCI is the CICE TSM induced by double-band-inversion (DBI).
-The higher order topology is further demonstrated for the first time by the emergence of one-dimensional (1D) helical hinge states protected by a glide symmetry.
+Most topological insulators discovered today in spinful systems can be transformed from topological semimetals (TSMs) with vanishing bulk gap via introducing the spin-orbit coupling (SOC), which manifests the intrinsic links between the gapped TI phases and the gapless TSMs.
+Recently, we have proposed a new family of TSMs in time-reversal invariant {\it spinless} systems, which host butterfly-like nodal-lines (NLs) consisting of a pair of identical concentric intersecting coplanar ellipses (CICE).
+In this Communication, we unveil the intrinsic link between this exotic class of nodal-line semimetals (NLSMs) and a $\Z_{4}$ = 2 topological crystalline insulator (TCI), by including substantial SOC.
+We demonstrate that in three space groups ({\it i.e.} $Pbam$ (No.55), $P4/mbm$ (No.127) and $P4_2/mbc$ (No.135)), the TCI supports a fourfold Dirac fermion on the (001) surface protected by two glide symmetries, which originates from the intertwined drumhead surface states of the CICE NLs.
+The higher order topology is further demonstrated by the emergence of one-dimensional helical hinge states, indicating a new higher order topological insulator protected by a glide symmetry.

-Alongside the traditional Landau's approach ~\cite{Landau1980} which generally characterizes the quantum states by the principle of spontaneous symmetry breaking, topological order has been, over the past two decades, established as an alternative principle in the classification of quantum states.
-However, the discovery of the quantum spin Hall effect (QSHE)~\cite{kane2005,kane2005a,bernevig2006} and topological insulators (TIs)~\cite{Fu2007prl,Moore2007,roy2009} which are protected by intrinsic symmetries such as time-reversal symmetry (TRS), has indicated that symmetry plays a crucial role in classifying the topology of free fermion states.
-As it has been tabulated in a tenfold periodic table~\cite{kitaev2009,Ryu2010}, a complete classification was achieved for the ten Altland-Zirnbauer symmetry classes ~\cite{Altland1997}.
-This table specifies the possible topologically distinct ground states in free fermion systems in any dimensions under certain symmetries, such as, TRS, particle-hole and chiral symmetries.